Demoted tenancies

 If you rent from a housing association

-The housing association has to give you either a section 21 notice or a section 8 notice.
-It's more likely that you would get a section 21 notice.
+Your landlord must give you either a section 21 notice or a section 8 notice.
+It is usually a section 21 notice.

 If you rent from the council

-You’ll get 4 weeks’ written notice of possession that explains why the council want to evict you.
+You get 4 weeks’ written notice.
+The notice says why the council wants to evict you.

-The possession order gives the time and date you’re meant to move out.
-This will normally be 14 days after the hearing.
+The court order gives a time and date for you to move out.
+This is usually 14 days after your hearing.

 Find out more about eviction by bailiffs